cosmos/ibc/papers/2020-05/src/host-requirements.md

 &nbsp;

-Host state machines must support an exception or rollback system, whereby a transaction can abort execution and revert any previously made state changes (including state changes in other modules happening within the same transaction), excluding gas consumed & fee payments as appropriate.
+Host state machines must support an exception or rollback system, whereby a transaction can abort execution and revert any previously made state changes (including state changes in other modules happening within the same transaction), excluding gas consumed and fee payments as appropriate.

 \vspace{3mm}